svgdotjs/svg.js/README.md

 });
 ```

-You can also reuse clip paths for multiple elements using 'clipTo()'.
+You can also reuse clip paths for multiple elements using `clipTo()`.
 ```javascript
 var clipPath = doc.defs().clip();
 clipRect = clipPath.rect(80, 80).move(10, 10);